shashisadasivan/SSD365VSAddIn/SSD365VSAddIn/Readme.md

 ## Create Extensions
 *No implemented yet.* At the moment I havent found any way of creating extension objects

+## Create labels for Table Element
+Right click Table design and choose Create label for properties.
+This will be extended for other element types and also fields within the Table.
+Currently this will add the label to the first label file (all languages) of the current model

 ## Create Inquire Security Duty from Privilege

 ## Create Maintain Security Duty from Privilege